 The United States is currently in a coma.
 We have failed to act decisively even as civil war wages in Libya, as a new settlement crisis raises its head in the West Bank, and Saudi Arabia sends troops into a country that hosts our fifth fleet.
 Perhaps a war between Iran and Saudi Arabia in Bahrain may wake up Rip Van Winkle in the White House.

 Dr. Muqtedar Khan is Associate Professor of Islam and Global Affairs at the University of Delaware and a Fellow of the Institute for Social Policy and Understating.

-This article was published by Delaware Online on March 19, 2011.
+This article was published by Delaware Online.